 APTITUDE TESTING (ASVAB test)

 Before enlisting, you must take the Armed Forces Vocational Aptitude Battery (ASVAB) test, which covers four areas critical to the Air Force mission: arithmetic reasoning, word knowledge, paragraph comprehension, and mathematics knowledge.
 So what is a good ASVAB score?
 Air Force recruits are required at least an AFQT score of 36, while it is 65 if the applicant has a high school equivalency degree (GED, TASC, HiSET).
 This test helps determine whether you have the mental aptitude to withstand the demands of the Air Force and identifies your strengths to determine the careers best suited for your future success.
-To help test-takers get ready for the exam, we offer our free ASVAB practice test website that contains thousands of ASVAB practice questions for all ASVAB sections.
+To help test-takers get ready for the exam, we offer our free ASVAB practice test website which contains thousands of ASVAB practice questions for all ASVAB sections.
 Let us help you prepare for your future!

 PHYSICAL AND MENTAL SCREENING

 Once you have taken the ASVAB, your recruiter will make an appointment for you at a nearby Military Entrance Processing Station (MEPS) to assess your physical and moral standards as set by the Air Force, the Department of Defense, and federal law.
-When processing through MEPS, you’ll provide your jobs counselor with a list of every job and aptitude area you are qualified for and willing to train for as your Air Force career.
+When processing through MEPS, you’ll provide your jobs counselor with a list of every job and aptitude area you are qualified for and willing to train for in your Air Force career.
 Depending on our current needs, you will either receive one of the jobs you expressed interest in or one that best serves your strengths and our mission.

 PREPARING FOR BMT

 Once you’ve passed all the necessary requirements and tests and have been officially accepted into the Air Force, you’ll go into the Delayed Entry Program (DEP), which means you’re waiting for your departure date for Basic Military Training (BMT).
 During this time, it’s a good idea to work on your physical conditioning to prepare for the challenges of BMT.